martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Given the aforementioned issues, and despite plots being still widely used in Urban Morphology to capture the “*pattern of human intention and activity*” [@kropf1997, p.5], they are ill-suited as basic unit for UMM applications.

 ###### Morphological tessellation
-_one of the few alternatives proposed in literature is morphological tessellation_ ==intro== Morphological Tessellation (MT), a method of deriving a spatial unit of analysis, the Morphological Cell (MC), which is able to convey reliable, universal and meaningful plot-scale information and, at the same time, to minimise manual labour, subjective interpretation and data dependence.
+One of the few alternatives of plots proposed in the literature [@hamaina2012a; @hamaina2013, @schirmer2015; @schirmer2019] is Morphological Tessellation (MT).
+A method of deriving a spatial unit of analysis, the Morphological Cell (MC), which is able to convey reliable, universal and meaningful plot-scale information and, at the same time, to minimise manual labour, subjective interpretation and data dependence.
+Hence it is proposed to use MT as a substitute of plot in urban morphometrics.

-==rewrite this bit to make sense in the context==
-At the core of the proposed MT lies the *Voronoi tessellation* (VT), a method of geometric partitioning that from a planar set of *‘seeds’* generates a series of polygons, known as *Voronoi Cells* (VC).
+At the core of the proposed implementation of MT lies the *Voronoi tessellation* (VT), a method of geometric partitioning that from a planar set of *‘seeds’* generates a series of polygons, known as *Voronoi Cells* (VC).
 Each VC encloses the portion of the plane that is closer to its seed than to any other (figure \ref{fig:voro}), ideally representing its ‘*influence zone*’\footnote{The term Voronoi Tessellation can be used to describe both the process of partitioning space (method) and the geometric mesh it generates (output).
 In this text, the two meanings are used interchangeably.}.

 ![Voronoi tessellation based on randomised seeds.
 Each colour represents the area of one tessellation cell (influence zone).
 Dashed lines end in infinity](source/figures/ch6/voro.png "Voronoi tessellation based on randomised seeds"){#fig:voro width=50%}

 VT has been already used in relation to urban form, in the context of spatial clustering algorithms [@dogrusoz2007] and built-form geometry generalisation techniques [@ai2007; @basaraner2004; @li2004; @liu2014], or as input for image-based pattern recognition [@yu2017].
 In recent years, MT was used to study the micro-scale properties of the urban fabric [@hamaina2012a; @hamaina2013] in order to produce a reliable method for urban form patterns’ recognition, which pioneered the generation of VC from building footprints.
 Later, Schirmer and Axhausen [-@schirmer2015; -@schirmer2019] devised a method to define “*influence zones*” around buildings using a “*topological skeleton*” of unbuilt space that is mathematically similar to MT.
 In parallel, Usui and Asami [-@usui2013; -@usui2017; -@usui2019] included the street network as an additional input alongside the building footprint to the VT algorithm, to mimic the plot structure of traditional Japanese urban fabrics.
 Whilst the generated mesh shows remarkable similarity to the plot pattern, its main limitation is the inability to capture the spatial pattern of modernist (post WWII) urban tissues and the highly variable distance between building and street that is typical of such fabrics.
 On a similar vein, Araldi and Fusco [-@araldi2017; -@araldi2019] developed an approach based on VT and street segments to define a spatial unit based on the pedestrian point of view.
 In all these cases, the use of Voronoi tessellation helped to rigorously and reliably cluster components according to their configuration although, as pointed out by @usui2019, the relationship between MC and ‘conventional’ plots has never been directly tested to date.
 In this sense, the MT approach is to be intended as a continuation of this line of works, insofar it too utilises the VT procedure.
 However, unlike previous studies, this research aims to provide a fully operational and replicable method by examining the details of the tessellation process and its parameters, and testing the similarity of morphometric characters as measured on both MC and plots through direct comparison.

-*yet, the potential and applicability of morphological tessellation is still unexplored.*
+Yet, the potential and applicability of morphological tessellation is still largely unexplored.

+\newpage

 #### Analytical aggregations

-Since urban morphology analysis aims to capture patterns of urban form, it must describe single elements (buildings, plots, morphological cells) as well as their spatial configurations and relationships.
+Since morphological as well as morphometric analysis mostly aims to capture patterns of urban form, they must describe single elements as well as their spatial configurations and relationships.
 To do so, larger analytical units must be identified.
-Generally, we can distinguish two approaches to do so: area-based and location-based [@berghauserpont2014].
+Generally, we can distinguish two approaches of aggregation of fundamental elements into larger units: area-based and location-based [@berghauserpont2014].

 ##### Area-based
 ==be super careful with critique Re MAUP here==